 - Try an electric razor to avoid nicks and cuts.

 - Use sharp objects, like scissors or knives, with care.

 - Ask your doctor about participating in any activities that might increase your chance of falling or injury, like contact sports.
 These may also increase your risk of internal bleeding.

-You may also want to limit certain foods from your diet that might interact with your blood thinners.
-Instead, try eating a variety of foods that are low in vitamin K:
+If you’re taking warfarin, you may also want to limit certain foods from your diet that might interact with the medication.
+Instead, try eating a variety of foods that are low in vitamin K, including:

 Remember that blood thinners may not make you feel better on a daily basis.
 Still, they’re one of the best measures you can take to protect yourself against stroke.
-If you have concerns about blood thinners and long-term use, speak with your doctor to talk more about the risks versus the benefits.
+If you have concerns about blood thinners and long-term use, speak with your doctor about the risks versus benefits.